A Woman in the Polar Night by Christiane Ritter

 Everything is about survival.
 Her nearest neighbour is sixty miles away, and water for that first coffee takes an hour and half to find.
 Mist drifts in through the window.
 Later, ice forms on the interior walls.

 Ritter’s writing is lean, each word essential as polar kit.
-She is a cool-headed observer, and the absence of ego and spin gives her account an enchantment and freshness that sets it apart from the modern misery memoir.
+She is a cool-headed observer, and the absence of ego and spin gives her account an enchantment and freshness that sets it apart from the modern, self-absorbed, misery memoir.

-Five stars.
+A fascinating account.
 I’ve read A Woman in the Polar Night twice and was just as affected by Christiane Ritter’s adventure and Mikkl’s charm the second time around.
+Is Mikkl one of travel literature’s most endearing creatures?
+His fate made for some nerve-wracking reading …

 WHAT TO READ NEXT